Wave Petunias

 Wave petunias come in a variety of colors, shapes, and sizes, making them a popular choice for gardeners of all skill levels.

-In this blog post, we’ll explore the different types of wave petunias available and why you should consider adding them to your garden.
+In this blog post, we’ll explore the different types of Wave petunias available and why you should consider adding them to your garden.

-If you have followed me here or on my YouTube channel you know I prefer Wave Petunias to many others.
-But regular petunias (ones that do not spread as far) also have their place in my containers and garden beds.
+Regular petunias (ones that do not spread as far) also have their place in my containers and garden beds.

 pink passion wave petunias